Capgemini Engineering: Early 21st century

 In 2016, the company acquired two other American companies: Synapse, specializing in the development of innovative products, and Lohika, a software engineering firm.
 This transatlantic expansion is one of the principal approaches to development supported by Altran in the Ignition 2020 strategic plan.

 Additionally, Altran announced in October 2016 the acquisition of two automobile industry companies: Swell, an engineering services and research and development firm based in the Czech Republic, as well as Benteler Engineering, a German firm specializing in conception and engineering services.
 Dominique Cerutti is noted for establishing several strategic partnerships, notably with Divergent, an American holding that integrates 3D printing in the automobile production process, and the Chinese digital mapping holding EMG (eMapgo).

-22 December 2016 Acquisition: Altran acquires Pricol Technologies, an India-based engineering solutions.
+22 December 2016 Acquisition: Altran acquires Pricol Technologies, an India-based engineering firm.

 In July and September 2017, Altran finalized two acquisitions: Information Risk Management, and GlobalEdge.
 The acquisition of IRM enabled Altran to enhance its presence and offers in the domain of cyber security.
 The buying of GlobalEdge, an Indian software product engineering firm, aimed at helping Altran to develop its presence in India as well as in the US, where Global Edge has an office in California.

 In November 2017, the company also acquired Aricent, a global digital design and engineering company headquartered in Santa Clara, California.
 The $2.0 billion transaction enabled the company to become the global leader in engineering and R&D services, completing its "Altran 2020.
 Ignition" strategic plan as early as 2018.
 The acquisition was completed on 22 March 2018, bringing the overall turnover of the new structure close to €3 billion.

 On 28 June 2018, Altran announced the plan "The High Road, Altran 2022".
 This plan aimed for a 14.5% margin and a 4 billion euros turnover in 2022 by betting on technological breakthroughs.

 Takeover by Capgemini

 On 1 April 2020, Capgemini's friendly takeover bid for Altran was finalized.
-Capgemini reached the squeeze-out threshold of 90% of Altran's capital, which is no longer to be an independent company and was delisted from stock markets on 15 April 2020.
-For Dominique Cerutti, Chairman and CEO of Altran, the takeover "will give birth to the world leader in ‘Intelligent Industry’ to champion the digital transformation of companies".
+Capgemini reached the squeeze-out threshold of 90% of Altran's capital, which was delisted from stock markets on 15 April 2020.